pokt-network/pocket-network-protocol/utility/README.md

-  GetApplication() Application # The Application consuming Web3 access GetRelayChain() RelayChain   # The Web3 chain identifier being accessed this session GetGeoZone() GeoZone         # The physical geo-location where all are actors registered GetSessionHeight() uint64    # The block height when the session started GetServicers() []Servicer    # The Servicers providing Web3 access GetFishermen() []Fisherman   # The Fisherman monitoring Web3 service
+  GetApplication() Application # The Application consuming Web3 access GetRelayChain() RelayChain   # The Web3 chain identifier being accessed this session GetGeoZone() GeoZone         # The physical geo-location where all the actors are registered GetSessionHeight() uint64    # The block height when the session started GetServicers() []Servicer    # The Servicers providing Web3 access GetFishermen() []Fisherman   # The Fisherman monitoring Web3 service